AckerlyXu/heima/articles/active-directory/active-directory-v2-protocols-oauth-code.md

-<properties
+---
-    pageTitle="Azure AD v2.0 OAuth Authorization Code Flow | Azure"
+title: Azure AD v2.0 OAuth Authorization Code Flow | Azure
-    description="Building web applications using Azure AD's implementation of the OAuth 2.0 authentication protocol." services="active-directory"
+description: Building web applications using Azure AD's implementation of the OAuth 2.0 authentication protocol.
-    documentationcenter=""
-    author="dstrockis"
-    manager="mbaldwin"
-    editor="" />
-<tags
-    ms.assetid="ae1d7d86-7098-468c-aa32-20df0a10ee3d"
-    ms.service="active-directory"
-    ms.workload="identity"
-    ms.tgt_pltfrm="na"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.date="01/07/2017"
-    wacn.date=""
-    ms.author="dastrock" />
+services: active-directory
+documentationcenter: ''
+author: dstrockis
+manager: mbaldwin
+editor: ''

+ms.assetid: ae1d7d86-7098-468c-aa32-20df0a10ee3d
+ms.service: active-directory
+ms.workload: identity
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 01/07/2017
+wacn.date: ''
+ms.author: dastrock
+---

 # v2.0 Protocols - OAuth 2.0 Authorization Code Flow
 The OAuth 2.0 authorization code grant can be used in apps that are installed on a device to gain access to protected resources, such as web APIs.
 Using the app model v2.0 's implementation of OAuth 2.0, you can add sign in and API access to your mobile and desktop apps.
 This guide is language-independent, and describes how to send and receive HTTP messages without using any of our open-source libraries.

 <!-- TODO: Need link to libraries -->

-> [AZURE.NOTE]
+> [!NOTE]
 > Not all Azure Active Directory scenarios & features are supported by the v2.0 endpoint.
-To determine if you should use the v2.0 endpoint, read about [v2.0 limitations](/documentation/articles/active-directory-v2-limitations/).
+To determine if you should use the v2.0 endpoint, read about [v2.0 limitations](./active-directory-v2-limitations.md).
 >
 >

 The OAuth 2.0 authorization code flow is described in in [section 4.1 of the OAuth 2.0 specification](http://tools.ietf.org/html/rfc6749).
-It is used to perform authentication and authorization in the majority of app types, including [web apps](/documentation/articles/active-directory-v2-flows/#web-apps/) and [natively installed  apps](/documentation/articles/active-directory-v2-flows/#mobile-and-native-apps/).
+It is used to perform authentication and authorization in the majority of app types, including [web apps](./active-directory-v2-flows.md#web-apps) and [natively installed  apps](./active-directory-v2-flows.md#mobile-and-native-apps).
 It enables apps to securely acquire access_tokens which can be used to access resources that are secured using the v2.0 endpoint.

 ## Protocol diagram
 At a high level, the entire authentication flow for a native/mobile application looks a bit like this: